Ora Kress Mason: Career

-Personal life
+Personal life and death

-Ora Kress married fellow physician and Seventh-Day Adventist WIlliam Herbert Mason in 1917.
+Ora Kress married fellow physician and Seventh-Day Adventist William Herbert Mason in 1917.
 They had a daughter together, Patricia.
-William Mason died in 1941.
+He died in 1941.
 Ora Mason died in 1970, aged 81 years.
 In 1988, a memorial stone dedicated to Mason, her husband, and his brother was erected on the grounds of Murray-Calloway County Hospital.
 In 1994 and 1995, Karen Edwards-Hunter presented a one-woman show about Ora Kress Mason at the University of Louisville.